 Now that we have confirmed how Gyeon Q² Mohs differs to rival products, we can look at the benefits it offers.
 Firstly, because it contains no alcohol, it doesn't flash off rapidly upon contact, which makes it easier to apply.
 Secondly, because it forms a pore-free composite as it cures, it produces a substantially harder and more durable coating than rival products.
 We've tested this by subjecting Gyeon Q² Mohs to a brutal decontamination test, in which selected panels were: (i) treated with a spirit-based tar remover; (ii) treated with a strong acid-based fallout remover; (iii) clayed with a mild clay bar, and; (iv) treated with neat isopropyl alcohol.
 The net effect of this treatment was negligible; the panels were left beading just as strongly as the day the Gyeon Q² Mohs was first applied.
 Furthermore, in a long-term test on a daily driver, we observed clear signs of functioning protection through to the two year mark, which places Gyeon Q² Mohs in a league of its own in terms of durability.

-After all panels are treated, wait for a minimum of an hour and then apply a second coat.
-The car must then be left in a warm, dry place out of direct sunlight for a minimum of 24 hours to allow the organic-silica nano-composite to harden (if you wish, you can accelerate this process by heating the treated panels to 60°C for 10 minutes using an infra-red heat lamp).
-Finally, to reduce the risk of water spots forming while it continues to cure (full curing takes around 14 days to achieve), you should apply a protective topcoat of Gyeon Q²M Cure (you should also avoid washing the car with any kind of detergent for the first 7 days).
-Please note that you must discard all used applicators and towels after you've applied each coat, because Gyeon Q² Mohs hardens massively as it cures, forming a residue that has the potential to inflict severe marring or worse if applicators and towels are re-used.
-Furthermore, after each use you must also replace the dropping pipette with the air-tight cap, and then wash out the pipette with hot water.
-Failure to follow these steps will result in any leftover product setting solid in the bottle and the pipette, rendering them unusable in the future.
+After all panels are treated wait for a minimum of an hour and then apply a second coat.
+The car must then be left in a dry place out of direct sunlight for a minimum of 24 hours to allow the layers to harden (if you wish, you can accelerate this process by heating the treated panels to 60°C for 10 minutes using an infra-red heat lamp).
+Finally, to reduce the risk of water spots forming while it continues to cure (full curing takes around 14 days to achieve), you should apply a final topcoat of Gyeon Q²M Cure (you should also avoid washing the car with any kind of detergent for 7 days following application).
+Please note that you must discard all used applicators and towels after you've applied each coat of Gyeon Q² Mohs because it becomes extremely hard as it cures, forming a residue that has the potential to inflict severe marring or worse if applicators and towels are re-used.
+Furthermore, after each use you must also replace the dropping pipette with the air-tight cap, and wash out the pipette with hot running water.
+Failure to follow these steps will most likely result in any leftover product setting solid in the bottle and the dropping pipette, rendering them unusable in the future.